Factsheet: A brief guide to the Mental Capacity Act 2005

 Recording the person’s wishes and feelings about the treatment and care

-The person can write down or tell people their wishes and preferences about future treatment or care.
-There must be consideration of achieving these when deciding what is in their best interests.
+A person can write down or tell people their wishes and preferences about future treatment or care.

 Court of Protection

-The Act created a new Court of Protection (the Court) which makes decisions on:
+The Court of Protection (the Court) protects the rights of people who do not have mental capacity.
+It makes decisions on:

 - capacity